 The most time-consuming parts of the preparation are waiting for the oven to preheat and assembling the sandwiches with the meat and cheese.

 Corn Dog Muffins | Hip 2 Save

-What kids don’t like corndogs!
-This is a different take on the precooked frozen corndogs from the store and it’s a recipe that’s very simple to make.
+This is a different take on the precooked frozen corndogs that you can buy from the store, and it’s a recipe that’s very simple to make.